Repositories of marketing subject data

 - Contact summary

 In this configuration, all marketing subject data resides in the MktData schema.
 Services such as Adaptive Decision Manager and Visual Business Director use a Cassandra-based Decision Data Service.
 To assemble the subject model data for decisioning, configure the data flow for your primary customer context, for example, the CustomerData flow.
-For more information about customer contexts, see the Pega Marketing Implementation Guide on the Pega Marketing product page.
+For more information about customer contexts, see the Pega Marketing or Pega Customer Decision Hub User Guide.

 Marketing subject data in Cassandra